SoK: Log Based Transparency Enhancing Technologies: Essential Mechanisms

 \subsubsection{Append-only dictionaries}

-Append-only dictionaries based on using bilinear accumulators~\cite{tomescu2019transparency} have been proposed as an alternative to Merkle trees.
-Although this enables logarithmic-sized append-only proofs and polylogarithmic-sized lookup proofs, there are also high append times and memory usage, which means this approach is not yet practical.
+Append-only dictionaries based on bilinear accumulators~\cite{tomescu2019transparency} have been proposed as an alternative to Merkle trees, enabling logarithmic-sized append-only proofs and polylogarithmic-sized lookup proofs, although high append times and memory usage, meaning this approach is not yet practical.